Cantelli Constrained Policy Optimization: Preliminaries

-In a safety-critical setting, we are also concerned with the return of a cost signal, $C(\tau) = \sum_{t=0}^{\infty} \gamma_c^t c_t$, where $\gamma_c \in~[0, 1]$ is the cost discount factor.
-The goal in a CMDP is to find a policy $\pi^*$ that maximizes the expected reward return while ensuring the safety objective, $J_C(\pi)$, satisfies a specific limit $d$:
+In its standard version, the goal in a CMDP is to find a policy $\pi^*$ that maximizes the expected reward return while ensuring the expected discounted cost return, $\mu(\pi)$, satisfies a specific limit $l$: